keymanapp/keyboards/experimental/l/luo_lakeside/README.md

 Description
 -----------
 This is a Luo keyboard that uses the unique Luo Lakeside script.
+The Luo Lakeside script is not yet included in Unicode.

 Links
 -----